-New products from Apple always generate plenty of hype regardless of their merits, but the announcement that the tech giant is building its own PC processors could have real and long-lasting ramifications for the silicon industry.
+New products from Apple always generate plenty of hype regardless of their merits, but the announcement that the tech giant is building its own Arm-based PC processor could have real and long-lasting ramifications for the silicon industry.

 Apple used its One More Thing event to launch the M1, a new Arm-based chip that will be used in three upcoming devices; the MacBook Air, MacBook Pro, and Mac Mini.
 Apple has previously used Intel-based chips in its PCs while favouring Arm designs for its mobile devices, and the announcement marks the start of a decoupling from Intel, which will see all its devices switch to Arm over the next two years.